 Proposal from the working group.
 This proposal will be discussed in great details at least one meeting before the full forum starts considering the proposal for inclusion into the standard.

-An implementation available for examination and experimentation must be available before considering the proposal for inclusion into the standard.
+An implementation available for examination and experimentation should be available before considering the proposal for inclusion into the standard.
+The forum can also accept a convincing argument that an implementation is possible.

 A formal reading is required at least one meeting before the formal voting process starts.
 If required changes to the proposal can’t be made as part of the formal reading session, another formal reading is required.
+Such a formal re-reading should be not before the next day after the changes.

 Two votes at different meetings must pass, by a simple majority, to be added into the standard.
 Voting may start at the next meeting after the formal reading.

 Final chapter votes require a single vote, and pass by a simple majority.
+The final chapter vote includes: